 There are links you can follow (for illustrations and more detailed information) throughout this article.
 I originally wrote this piece in 1988, then after 1995, I added the first weblinks.
 Since then I’ve been updating the links at least once a year, because the internet is not a static entity.
-This is my latest version (links updated 06/28/2022).
+This is my latest version (links updated 11/07/2022).
 I would suggest that you read the entire article through first, rather than going down every “rabbit hole” as you read through the first time.
-Mostly, though, I hope you enjoy my colorful description of a place that many people (yes…even in this day and time) think is simply black and white, and all snow and ice…all the time.
+Mostly, though, I hope you enjoy my colorful description of a place that many people think is (yes…even in this day and time) simply black and white, and all snow and ice…all the time.

 Did you know any Eskimos?
 Did you live in an igloo?
 How could you stand all that snowy whiteness?
 Is it always dark there?
 Is it always daylight there?
 These are some of the questions people ask when they discover I lived in Alaska for 26 years.

 As I was growing up, I was told that I did live in an igloo—or, as the Eskimos would say in English, a house.
 Though hunters in Eskimo bands sometimes had to build snow igloos to survive—I was taught—most of the time they lived in other types of homes.
 I had several Eskimo schoolmates, and none of them had ever seen a snow igloo.

 In recent years, tours to Alaska have been advertised all over the world, but people still tend to think of Alaska as a colorless and drab wasteland of snow and ice.
 To me, Alaska is a wonderfully colorful and vibrant place that affects the spirit, the soul, and the body.
 Alaska’s unique environment, her multi-colored population, her lifestyles, and her myriad languages are all equally, alluringly painted in my memory.